Common Police Officer Stereotypes

 Probably the best known and by far the most overused stereotype of police officers is their apparent affinity for those sugary fried confections that many officers lovingly call "energy rings."

-This stereotype is so pervasive that many officers will actually refuse to park their patrol car anywhere near a doughnut shop for fear of perpetuating the belief that cops and doughnuts go together like peanut butter and jelly.
+This stereotype is so pervasive that many officers will refuse to park their patrol car anywhere near a doughnut shop for fear of perpetuating the belief that cops and doughnuts go together like peanut butter and jelly.

 Why is it, though, that this notion is so widely held?
 In short, it's because even today, it's not uncommon to see several police cars parked in front of the local doughnut shop.
 The truth behind the myth, though, has nothing to do with doughnuts.
 In reality, it's all about the coffee.

 Quite often, the only place available to get coffee or to take a break at 3:00 AM is the doughnut shop because that's the only place that's open 24 hours a day.
-Doughnut shops became the place officers congregated because of the coffee.
+Doughnut shops became the place officers assemble because of the coffee.

 Cops Have Quotas